silentsoft/whiscribe/README.md

 [![Hits](https://hits.sh/github.com/silentsoft/whiscribe.svg?style=flat-square)](https://hits.sh/github.com/silentsoft/whiscribe/)

-**Whiscribe** is a tool that converts audio files to subtitles using OpenAI's Whisper model, with support for audio track extraction from MP4 files.
-The project includes features for language selection, transcription, and subtitle export in SRT format.
-It is built using Python and Streamlit.
+**Whiscribe** is a tool with a UI that transcribes audio files into subtitles using OpenAI's Whisper.
+The entire process, including audio processing and transcription, runs completely locally on your machine, ensuring privacy and security for your audio data.

 ![Whiscribe](.document/app.png)